Radu-A/homework/README.md

 # Homework

-A place where the students of The Bridge can upload share their projects.
+A place where the students of The Bridge can share their projects.

 ## Table of contents